 For projects subject to Site Plan Review, projects may only be denied if the project does not comply with City codes, standards, policies, or California Environmental Quality Act (CEQA) requirements.
 The Site Plan Review process follows objective approval standards and is not considered a constraint to development.
 New multifamily development, additions to existing multifamily development, and renovations to multifamily residences which involve façade or exterior work require Site Plan Review.
 The Planning Director reviews the site plan within 60 days of submission to determine compliance, and makes a decision within 30 days of acceptance of the site plan.
-The director's decision shall be final unless appealed to the Planning Commission.
-When, in the opinion of the director, the site plan submitted is of such consequence, magnitude or involves potential public controversy, the director may refer such to the planning commission for public hearing.
+The findings for Site Plan Review are as follows: